mosryx/phasma/guidebook.md

 * Demon hunts at 70% naturally and has a chance to hunt at 100%.

+Moroi can seem like its hunting early because it drains sanity so fast.

 **Won't Hunt**

 Shade, Mare, Deogen, Thaye